Anne-LiseHow/Breast-Cancer-Classifier-Nov2022/Analysis Report.md

 ### Logistic Regression with Best Subset Selection
 **Best Subset Selection**
 We will select the “best” model by comparing the Akaike information criterion (AIC) and Bayes Information Criterion (BIC) of each model.
 Minimum value of both information criterion usually indicates better predictive model.
 The table below provides both values AIC and BIC for each model.
-Model with 7 predictors achieved lowest AIC while 5 predictors achieved lowest BIC.
+Model with 7 predictors achieved the lowest AIC while 5 predictors achieved the lowest BIC.

 ![AIC vs BIC](Images/AIC_BIC.png)

-From Figure 4.1, we choose M<sub>6</sub> to be the selected model, since its AIC and BIC are both relatively low, and have little difference with the information criterion values of both  M<sub>5</sub> and M<sub>7</sub>.
+We choose M<sub>6</sub> to be the selected model, since its AIC and BIC are both relatively low, as observed from the figure above, and have little difference with the information criterion values of both  M<sub>5</sub> and M<sub>7</sub>.
 The three variables which have been dropped out from the model are Cell Size, Single Epithelial Cell Size, and Mitoses.
 As expected, Cell size has been excluded since it is highly correlated with Cell shape, which is included in the model.
 As a result, the model would only need one of the two variables.
-From Figure 3.2, the values for the variable Mitoses are in the same range for both classes, making it difficult to distinguish between the two based on the value of variable Mitoses, which explains why Mitoses has been dropped out.
+From the correlation matrix, the values for the variable Mitoses are in the same range for both classes, making it difficult to distinguish between the two based on the value of variable Mitoses, which explains why Mitoses has been dropped out.

 **Logistic Regression**
-We will now perform the logistic regression with the six variables found in M<sub>6</sub>, namely: Clump Thickness, Cell Shape, Marginal Adhesion, Bare Nuclei, Bland Chromatin, and Normal Nucleoli.
+Logistic Regression was conducted with the six variables found in M<sub>6</sub>, namely: Clump Thickness, Cell Shape, Marginal Adhesion, Bare Nuclei, Bland Chromatin, and Normal Nucleoli.
 The data set has been split randomly into a 70% training data and a 30% testing data.
-Logistic regression was fit using the training data only, and the testing data was used for testing purposes of the predictive performance of the model.

 |Variable	(Intercept)|Clump Thickness|Cell Shape|Marginal Adhesion|Bare Nuclei|Bland Chromatin|Normal Nucleoli|
 |--------------------|---------------|----------|-----------------|-----------|---------------|---------------|